-Documentation reviewed for this inspection included facility policies, procedures, forms, educational materials, grievances, training curriculum, employee training records, inmate booking files, inmate property receipt, organizational chart, posters, PREA brochures, PREA audit, inmate handbook, operation manuals, litigation, notice of claims, and significant incidents.
+Documentation reviewed for this inspection includes facility policies, procedures, forms, educational materials, grievances, training curriculum, employee training records, inmate booking files, inmate property receipt, organizational chart, posters, PREA brochures, PREA audit, inmate handbook, operation manuals, litigation, notice of claims, and significant incidents.
 These materials were provided to demonstrate compliance with the North Dakota Correctional Facility Standards.
 The correctional facility inspectors did not examine budgetary records or official findings aside from what was provided.
-For the facility inspector observations, we used a limited judgmental sample and relied on our professional judgment to conclude when we observed practices.
+For the facility inspector observations, we used a limited judgmental sample and relied on our professional judgment as inspectors to conclude findings.
 The correctional facility inspectors had complete access to the facility.